edgas316/mongo/README.md

   }}
 ])

-// this query ill produce all documents that has 'graylock' in array of funding rounds
+// this query will produce all documents that has 'graylock' in array of funding rounds
 // but if we want to filter out only fnuding rounds where 'graylock' was investor,
 // then we need to $unwind first and them match db.companies.aggregate([